-Jason Mendelson, Foundry Group: Venture Capital & Dating Part III
+Jason Mendelson, Foundry Group: Venture Capital and Dating

 Transcript follows & video below.
 This is Part III of the interview.
 You can view Part I and Part II here.